docker/docs/content/trusted-content/insights-analytics.md

 to learn more about the programs.
 { .tip }

-## View the analytics data
+## View the images analytics data

 You can find analytics data for your repositories on the **Insights and analytics** dashboard at the following URL:
-`https://hub.docker.com/orgs/{namespace}/insights`.
+`https://hub.docker.com/orgs/{namespace}/insights/images`.
 The dashboard contains a visualization of the usage data and a table where you can download the data as CSV files.